kshitiz675/sap-payroll-workshop/README.md

    Open the `index.html` file in your preferred web browser.
 Proceed through the steps as before.
 When you reach the final step, a **Submit** button will appear.
 Clicking this button will send your form data to `http://localhost:3000/submit`.

-   If the backend is running, you will receive a confirmation message and the data will be stored in `backend/data.json`.
+   If the backend is running, you will receive a confirmation message and the data will be stored in `data.json` in the project root.

+### Using the React frontend

+In addition to the original static HTML/JS wizard, this repository now includes a **React** implementation of the workshop tool located in the `react-frontend/` directory.
+This version uses React (loaded from a CDN) and Babel to transpile JSX in the browser on the fly while still leveraging Tailwind CSS for styling.

+To try the React version:

+1. Ensure the backend server is running (`node server.js`).
+2. Open `react-frontend/index.html` in your browser.
+   The React application will load, and you can step through the wizard just like the vanilla version.
+3. On the final step, click **Submit** to send your data to `http://localhost:3000/submit`.

+This approach avoids a build step and makes it easy to experiment with the React code.
+If you prefer to integrate it into a full React tooling setup (e.g. Create React App or Vite), you can extract the `App` component defined in the script tag and move it into your preferred project structure.

 ## Folder structure